GuanceCloud/guance-docs/docs/en/application-performance-monitoring/collection/index.md

 - Step 1: [install host DataKit](../../datakit/datakit-install.md) or [install Kubernetes DataKit](../../datakit/datakit-daemonset-deploy.md)
 - Step 2: Open the link data receiving service in the DataKit
 - Step 3: Report data to Endpoint of DataKit's link tracing service by integrating an SDK for open source link data collection, such as Zipkin or Jaeger or Skywalking, into the business system
-- Step 4: DataKit will automatically clean the data into the link data format of Guance Cloud itself and report it to the Guance Cloud center
+- Step 4: DataKit will automatically clean the data into the link data format of Guance itself and report it to the Guance center
-- Step 5: Conduct link analysis and view service-related performance metrics at the console of Guance Cloud
+- Step 5: Conduct link analysis and view service-related performance metrics at the console of Guance

 ![](../img/1.apm-1.png)

 ## Field Description

-DataKit will convert the reported data into the format of Guance Cloud link data according to different collectors, and retain labels and indicators.
+DataKit will convert the reported data into the format of Guance link data according to different collectors, and retain labels and indicators.
 The following is a description of the commonly used fields, and the documentation [DataKit Tracing Data Structure](../../datakit/datakit-tracing-struct.md#point-proto).

 | Field Name    | Description                                                    |
 | --------- | ------------------------------------------------------------ |